I’m back from my summer vacation!

 Above you can see me in a cheap TJ Maxx SkinLab Collagen mask ($3.99 for box of 5) which has really nice effects!
 Don’t be afraid to to cut masks into pieces to fit right on your face, btw.

 (The lipcolor above is one that always reminds me of my mom, incidentally.
 She wore shades like this a lot while I was growing up in the 70s.
 It feels both retro and current at the same time!
 It’s Beauty Bakerie Lip Whip in Take Me To Pomegranate.)

-Here now I’m in the famous GlamGlow GravityMud, which is REALLY EXPENSIVE (here I’m using a free sample, naturally), and in my view, not worth the price (but awfully fun to be the tin man!)
+Here I’m in the famous GlamGlow GravityMud, which is REALLY EXPENSIVE (I’m using a free sample, naturally), and in my view, not worth the price (but awfully fun to be the tin man!)

-If you check at Sephora, you can often find a set of 5 GlamGlow masks as a free item to get with your points.
+If you check at Sephora, you can often find a GlamGlow mask set as a free item to get with your points.

 And here I’m using my current absolute favorite: Missha Super Aqua Cell Renew Snail Hydro-Gel Mask, which I picked up randomly at Target one evening, believe it or not (now discontinued there, I believe, but available online) for $5.99 – which is not all that cheap for a single mask, but in this case is completely and totally worth it.
 This mask tones and firms and clarifies and is just… amazing.

 Target, btw, curates a pretty good K-beauty mask collection so that’s another place to start cheaply (but not as cheap as TJ Maxx!)